kingswood-monitor/wifi-environment-sensor/README.md

 # Kingswood Environment Monitor environment sensor firmware

-This is the firmware for a sensor for measuring temperature, pressure, humidity, light and atmospheric pressure and, as a LoRa client, relaying it over a LoRa link to a LoRa server.
+This is the firmware for a sensor for measuring temperature, humidity, and CO2 an relaying it in a Protobuf message to a websocket.

 ## Protobuf